kevinhutton/build-at-scale-docs/source/kubernetes-install.rst

     =======================       =======      ================================================================================================
     Parameter 	                  Value        Description
     =======================       =======      ================================================================================================
-    Git Project                                Select project to create a workspace
+    Git project                                Select project to create a workspace
     Username                                   Enter developer username
-    Workspace Prefix                           Enter a prefix to identify workspaces
+    Workspace prefix                           Enter a prefix to identify workspaces
 	Build                                      Select a successful build to create a workspace
     =======================       =======      ================================================================================================